TechnionDev/finware-project/Developer Guide.md

     * `routes` - routers to redirect requests to the correct handlers (login authorization checks)
     * `util-managers` - things that didn't fit within any of the controllers.
 * `eink-display` - code base for the E-Ink LilyGo display
+  * `main.cpp` -
+  * `PageManager.cpp` -
   * <!--TODO…-->

+## Examples For Adding Features

+### Rescan button

+The absolute majority of the time the E-Ink is in deep sleep to preserve battery.

+You can read about deep sleep to understand the mechanism better.

+To add another button you'd need another RTC GPIO pin.

+`void handleClick(int gpiopin)` is the function that handles button clicks.
+It is being called for handling both wakeup clicks and clicks when the E-Ink is running fully awake.

+So in that function a new `else if` for the new button needs to be added.
+The `else if` would call the handler of that rescan action.

+Lastly, to make sure that the new GPIO can also wake up the E-Ink, you'd need to add it to the mask for the deep sleep wakeup (`BUTTON_PIN_BITMASK`).

+### Multiple E-Ink for One RPi

+Assuming a feature for multiple E-Ink displays for a single RPi such that each display would have a different set of accounts it watches.

+#### Backend Changes